11 Tips To Crank Your AOV "Up To 11" 🔊

 Look closely at the example below from Redline Steel.
 They’re offering a free Infinity Heart when you spend $20 or more.
 They promote the gift on their homepage with large, high-quality graphics and clear messaging.
 It’s the first thing shoppers see when they visit the site.

 But Redline Steel doesn't stop there.
-They’ve also got a catchy banner at the top of the site to advertise the GWP promotion.
-That way, customers are reminded of the offer on every page they view.
+They also have a catchy banner at the top of the site to advertise the GWP promotion.
+That way, customers are reminded of the offer on every page.

 Now, there are a few ways to run your own GWP promotion.
-You can use a discount code your customers must apply in the cart manually.
+You can use a discount code that your customers must apply to the cart manually.
 Another way is to reprice your gift item to $0.
-(The customer must find the item and add it to their cart manually.)
+(The customer still has to find the item and add it to their cart manually.)

 Because the customer must do some leg work, those methods don’t offer the best shopping experience.
 However, if you’re on Shopify Plus, you can create a more seamless GWP promotion when you set up a Shopify Script.